-Nature Newfoundland and Labrador is a non-profit organization and registered charity promoting the enjoyment and protection of all wildlife and natural resources in the Canadian province of Newfoundland and Labrador.
+Nature Newfoundland and Labrador is a non-profit organization and registered charity promoting the enjoyment and conservation of wildlife and natural resources in the Canadian province of Newfoundland and Labrador.
 Nature Newfoundland and Labrador is this province’s oldest conservation organization and was formerly called The Natural History Society of Newfoundland and Labrador.
-We continue to be one of the province’s most active environmental organizations and regularly partner with other environmental groups to raise awareness and host nature events.
-Governed by a volunteer Board of Directors, we rely on volunteers and have part-time staff only occasionally for specific projects.
-We’re funded by grants and your memberships!
+We continue to be one of the province’s most active environmental organizations and regularly partner with other groups to raise awareness and host nature events.
+Governed by a Board of Directors, we rely on volunteers and have part-time staff occasionally for specific projects.
+We’re funded by grants, donations, and your memberships!
 We also apply for grants to help fund our programs and we are lucky to have received funding for several projects.
 We are affiliated with Nature Canada (formerly Canadian Nature Federation) and work with them on certain projects but we are our own organization and charity.

 If you enjoy our programs, we appreciate your support.
-Memberships help us pay for costs associated with our programs (like holding insurance, snacks, storage, training, and materials) and help us fund further interesting and important projects.
+Memberships help us pay for costs associated with our programs (like holding insurance, snacks, storage, training, and materials) and help us fund further interesting and important nature and conservation projects.
 Join us or donate today.

 Nature Newfoundland and Labrador, PO Box 1013, St. John’s, Newfoundland and Labrador (NL), Canada, A1C 5M3